JereKuusela/valheim-upgrade_world/publish/README.md

 ## count_entities [showzero] [...ids] [...args]

 Counts amounts of given entities.
 If no ids given then counts all entities.
 All entities are listed with the flag "showzero".
-Result it also printed to the player.log file.
+Result is also printed to the player.log file.

+Wildcards are also supported.

+Examples:
+- count_entities Spawner_\*: Counts all creature spawnpoints.
+- count_entities \*\_wall\*\_: Counts all walls structures.

 ## list_entities [...ids] [...args]

 Lists given entities showing their position and biome.
-Result it also printed to the player.log file.
+Result is also printed to the player.log file.

 ## remove_entities [...ids] [...args]